tlystad24/arduino-midi-out/README.md

 Upload [script](https://github.com/tlystad24/arduino-midi-out/blob/master/sketch.ino) to the Arduino.

 ### Set up a virtual midi connection
-On Mac i used "Audio Midi Setup"
+On Mac I used "Audio Midi Setup"

 Create two virtual MIDI ports: one _from_ software, and one _to_ software.